extend-a-story/extend-a-story/install.md

 GRANT ALL ON StoryDatabase.* TO "StoryUser"@"localhost";
 ```

-## Install Story Directory
+## Create Story Root Directory

+Extend-A-Story must be installed in a directory that your web server can access.
+We refer to this directory as the `<story-root>` directory.

-Take the contents of the `www` directory and place them in a directory accessible to your web server.
+Take the contents of the `www` directory and place them in the `<story-root>` directory.
-We will refer to this directory as `<story-root>`.

 ## Run Install Process